History of Peiyang University

 National Peiyang University (北洋大学堂), originally Imperial Tientsin University, was established in Tianjin in October 1895 by Sheng Xuanhuai, the official of the Tianjin Customs, with the approval of the Guangxu Emperor of Qing dynasty.
 It was the first government-run university in modern China where western science & technology was its main focus.
-The school motto was "Seeking truth from facts"（实事求是).
+The school motto was "Seeking truth from facts" (实事求是).
 In 1951, by Chinese government's order, the university was renamed as Tianjin University.

 In 1912, it was renamed National Peiyang University, and the following year it was renamed National Peiyang University.
 In 1917, Peiyang University merged into Peking University.
 By 1920, Peiyang University began to specialize in engineering education.
 In 1928, the National Government promoted the university district system.
 During this period, the school was renamed as the Second Institute of Engineering at National Peiping University.

 The following year the university district system was abolished.
 The original Peiyang University was retired from Peking University.
 Because it was specialized in engineering, it was not in accordance with the university system.
 Peiyang Institute of Technology.
-In 1937, due to the War of Resistance Against Japanese Aggression, the National Peiyang Institute of Technology moved west to Xi'an to form the National Xi’an Ad-hoc University and was renamed the National Northwest Associated University in March of the following year.
+In 1937, due to the Second Sino-Japanese War, the National Peiyang Institute of Technology moved west to Xi'an to form the National Xi’an Ad-hoc University and was renamed the National Northwest Associated University in March of the following year.
 In July, it was reorganized into the National Northwestern Institute of Technology.
 In 1943, under the auspices of Peiyang University's alumni reunification, the Ministry of Education independently designated Yingsi University’s College of Engineering and established the Taishun Peiyang Institute of Technology.
 Affected by this, Peiyang University alumni established Xijing Branch of Peiyang Institute of Technology in Xi’an.
-In 1945, when the War of Resistance against Japan ended, Peiyang University alumni's call for returning to Tianjin was growing louder.
+In 1945, when the Second Sino-Japanese War ended, Peiyang University alumni's call for returning to Tianjin was growing louder.
 In January 1946, the Ministry of Education ordered Taishun Peiyang Institute of Technology, Peiyang Institute of Technology Xijing Branch and National Northwestern Engineering College to return to Tianjin for re-establishment.
 National Peiyang University was demobilized at the site of Xigu, Tianjin, and civil engineering, hydraulic engineering, and mining engineering were established.
 The five engineering research institutes of metallurgical engineering and chemical engineering actively carry out academic exchanges and scientific research and are known as the “science fortress building a nation”.
 In 1951, the National Peiyang University was merged with the Hebei Institute of Technology and named Tianjin University.